Frequently Asked Questions About the FSP

 No, the FSP is not affiliated with the Libertarian Party.
 Some FSP participants are LP members.
 For that reason, we sometimes do educational outreach, recruiting, and publicity at LP events.
 We also do outreach at other liberty-oriented events of other parties and political persuasions.

 No, the Free State Project does not promote secession.
 Some individual FSP participants are interested in this topic.
-You can visit Spirit of Arcadia for more information.
+You can visit the Foundation for New Hampshire Independence for more information.

 The short answer is "no." Each individual must decide for him/herself what "exert the fullest possible effort" means.
 For some, that means running for public office, or voting.
 For others, the act of moving is their act of "effort."
 The language in the Statement of Intent is meant to be a proud statement of courage, to inspire new signers and movers.
 Obviously, everyone who joins the FSP has a deep commitment to liberty, their chosen path, however, is up to each individual to determine.